Thermal light cannot be represented as a statistical mixture of single pulses

-where the remaining dependence $p(k_{\mathrm{o}})$ is on the magnitude of the central wave vector of the pulse, $k_{\mathrm{o}}=\left\vert \mathbf{k}_{\mathrm{o}}\right\vert $. \
+where the remaining dependence $p(k_{\mathrm{o}})$ is on the magnitude of the central wave vector of the pulse, $k_{\mathrm{o}}=\left\vert \mathbf{k}_{ \mathrm{o}}\right\vert $. \

-For any proposed $L(\mathbf{k,k}_{\mathrm{o}})$ our task is then to see if $p(k_{\mathrm{o}})$ can be chosen so that our simulation condition (\ref{simulation}) is guaranteed. \ We begin by considering pulses of a Gaussian form,
+For any proposed $L(\mathbf{k,k}_{\mathrm{o}})$ our task is then to see if $ p(k_{\mathrm{o}})$ can be chosen so that our condition (\ref{simulation}) is guaranteed. \ We begin by considering pulses of a Gaussian form;

-with the associated required normalization condition $\mathcal{N}$. \ For thermal radiation at $T=5777$~K we find that the simulation condition ( \ref{simulation}) can be guaranteed only if $\sigma $ is chosen so that the pulse has a bandwidth on the order of THz or smaller, describing pulses that are on the order of picoseconds in length or longer. \ Details are given in Chenu et al. \cite{Chenu2014c}. \ Interestingly, no physical solution can be found for femtosecond pulses with a bandwidth as broad as the thermal spectrum. \ The problem is that the Gaussian shape (\ref{Gaussian}) differs too much from the shape required to guarantee that the norm of the integrand of (\ref {thermal1}) is reproduced. \ Thus the only way that we can satisfy (\ref {simulation}) is to choose $\sigma $ so small that, compared with the thermal spectrum, $L(\mathbf{k,k}_{\mathrm{o}})$ is essentially proportional to a Dirac delta function; then $p(k_{\mathrm{o}})$ itself is relied on to capture the shape of that integrand.
+For thermal radiation at $T=5777$~K we find that the condition (\ref {simulation}) can be guaranteed only if $\sigma $ is chosen so that the pulse has a bandwidth on the order of THz or smaller, describing pulses that are on the order of picoseconds in length or longer \cite{Chenu2014c}. \ Interestingly, no physical solution can be found for femtosecond pulses with a bandwidth as broad as the thermal spectrum. \ The problem is that the Gaussian shape (\ref{Gaussian}) differs too much from the shape required to guarantee that the norm of the integrand of (\ref{thermal1}) is reproduced. \ Thus the only way that we can satisfy (\ref{simulation}) is to choose $ \sigma $ so small that, compared with the thermal spectrum, $L(\mathbf{k,k}_{ \mathrm{o}})$ is essentially proportional to a Dirac delta function; then $ p(k_{\mathrm{o}})$ itself is relied on to capture the shape of that integrand.

-To satisfy (\ref{simulation}) with broadband pulses we can work instead with a set of parameters $s$ that includes only a nominal direction of propagation of the pulse $\mathbf{\hat{m}}$, as well as a polarization vector $\mathbf{ \hat{n}}$ as before, $s=\{ \mathbf{\hat{m}},\mathbf{\hat{n}} \}$.
-Note now that $V_s$ is dimensionless whereas $\bar{p}(s)$ has dimension of $\Omega^{-1}$. \ We take our pulses (\ref{Kdef}) to be specified by
+To satisfy (\ref{simulation}) with broadband pulses we can work instead with a set of parameters $s$ that includes only a nominal direction of propagation of the pulse $\mathbf{\hat{m}}$, as well as a polarization vector $\mathbf{\hat{n}}$ as before, $s=\{\mathbf{\hat{m}},\mathbf{\hat{n}} \} $.
+Note now that $V_{s}$ is dimensionless whereas $\bar{p}(s)$ has dimension of $\Omega ^{-1}$. \ We take our pulses (\ref{Kdef}) to be specified by